The Lawton Standard Co. is raising the standard for foundries.

 At Lawton —

-In 1879, Civil War Veteran Charles Lawton and his uncle E.W.
-Arndt established the Novelty Manufacturing Company in De Pere, Wisconsin.
+In 1879, Civil War Veteran Charles Lawton and his uncle, E.W.
+Arndt, established the Novelty Manufacturing Company in De Pere, Wisconsin.
 The company’s name would later be changed to The C.A.
 Lawton Co.
-Their first invention was the “Bran Dresser,” a device designed by Lawton’s father for the purpose of separating bran from flour.
+Their first invention was the “Bran Dresser,” a device designed by Lawton’s father to separate bran from flour.

 1879 was also the year that Thomas Edison invented the lightbulb.